 - Cream the butter or margarine with the caster sugar until very light and fluffy.
 Beat in the egg and vanilla extract.
 Stir in the flour and mix well.

-- Roll walnut sized pieces of the mixture into balls and toss in crushed cornflakes.
+- Roll walnut sized pieces of the mixture into balls and toss in crushed cornflakes or the coconut.

 - Place the biscuits on baking trays (they will spread so leave 3-4cm of space between each one) flatten slightly and place a small piece of cherry on each biscuit.
-Bake for 10-12 minutes until golden brown around the edges.
+Bake for 10-12 minutes until light golden brown around the edges.
+Leave on the baking tray for 5 minutes before carefully transferring to a wire cooling rack.

 What a great idea for an event.
 Your biscuits sound lovely, although I hadn't heard of the cornflake technique either.